This is a guest post from Toan Nguyen Le, Co-founder of Haul

 Not with Dwolla.

-The Dwolla integration with InstantPay was straightforward with the help of a well documented API.
-In fact, the whole process from initial contact to being fully operational only took about four weeks.
-This allowed Haul to launch the pilot of InstantPay in October 2021, weeks ahead of initial schedule.
+The Dwolla integration with InstantPay was straightforward with the help of a well-documented API.
+The whole process, from initial contact to going live, only took about four weeks.
+A smooth and efficient integration allowed Haul to launch InstantPay weeks ahead of schedule in 2021.

-Haul is becoming the gig economy’s payment solution.
+Haul has become a gig economy payment solution.
 It’s obvious to us that the employment model in trucking is broken.
 With help from Dwolla, we’re rethinking how the new generation of truck drivers want to drive, work and get paid.